Oliveira claims 'extra special' win in MotoGP finale - RFI

 Britain's Cal Crutchlow was also bidding farewell to his full-time MotoGP career.
 He enjoyed a bright start but faded, dropping back to 13th.

-Australian Remy Gardner secured his first Moto2 victory in Portimao with Italian Enea Bastianini crowned 2020 world champion.
+Australian Remy Gardner secured his first Moto2 victory in Portimao with Italian Eenea Bastianini crowned 2020 world champion.

-Spaniard Raul Fernandez won the Moto3 race with compatriot Albert Arenas taking the title after he finished 12th in a thrilling finale to the season.
+Spaniard Raul Fernandez won the Moto3 race with compatriot Albert Arenas taking the title after finished 12th after a thrilling finale to the season.

 © 2020 AFP